 - Make sure it was actually the student that logged in and completed each document and not a parent.

 - Make sure the name entered on the eMPN matches exactly the name associated with the FSA ID you are entering.

 It typically will take 24–48 hours for us to import confirmation that you’ve completed these items.

-Why is the loan amount I see deducted from my bill different from what I saw on my award letter?
+Why is the loan amount I see deducted from my bill different from my award letter?

 The amount you see deducted from your bill is the total loan amount minus the federal origination fee.

-I “jumped” a grade level mid-year (after completing the fall semester).
+I “jumped” a grade level mid-year.
 How do I get an increased loan amount?

 If your grade level changes during the year, you may be eligible for an increase in your Federal Direct Loan.
 If you wish to request an increase in your loan amount, please contact us via email or stop by our office to present the request in writing.
 For example, a second year student might begin the fall semester with 24 credits and have a Federal Direct Loan of $3,500 ($1750 per semester).
 During the fall semester, the student earns 12 credits, for a new total of 36 credits by the beginning of the spring semester.
 The spring loan award could then be increased, after those credits have officially been earned, from $1,750 to $2,750 upon request.
 This review must be requested directly by the student and will not happen automatically.